Robbiekruszynski/web-design-process/README.md

 * Pain points - slow internet / buildout at other offerings felt too much like a typical workspace
 * Tech - wifi / external monitors
 #### Story
+My name is Chris and I've been a UX designer for about six months, recent graduate from a coding bootcamp.

 ### By _**Robbie Kruszynski**_